Conformity to social roles - Zimbardo (1971) Flashcards

 Findings

-- Initially, punishment involved loss of privileges but later punishments included food and sleep deprivation, solitary confinement and humiliation (eg, cleaning the toilet with their bare hands).
+- Initially, punishment involved loss of privileges, but later punishments included food and sleep deprivation, solitary confinement and humiliation, e.g., cleaning the toilet with their bare hands.

-- After initial resistance, prisoners became passive, excessively obedient, showed a flattered mood, and distorted perception of self.
+- After initial resistance, prisoners became passive, excessively obedient, showed a flattered mood, and a distorted perception of self.

 Conclusion

-- Reports after the study showed that participants felt they had acted out of character, and personality tests indicated no significant differences between the guards’ and prisoners’ personalities.
+This research demonstrates the strength of conformity as a form of social influence.
+Reports after the study showed that participants felt that they had acted out of character, and personality tests indicated no significant differences between the prisoners’ and guards’ personality.
+Therefore, the findings support a situational explanation of social influence rather than a dispositional one.

 Weakness